PrefectHQ/prefect/docs/core/idioms/script-based.md

 )
 ```

-To store flows as files in Docker storage three kwargs needs to be set if you are using Prefect's default
+To store flows as files in Docker storage, three kwargs needs to be set if you are using Prefect's default
 Docker storage build step:

 - `path`: the path that the file is stored in the Docker image